-Best Quarter During the Period Worst Quarter During the Period Covered in the Bar Chart Covered in the Bar Chart 22.72% (26.46)% For the quarter ended December 31, 2020 For the quarter ended March 31, 2020
+Best Quarter During the Period Covered in the Bar Chart Worst Quarter During the Period Covered in the Bar Chart 22.72% (26.46)% For the quarter ended December 31, 2020 For the quarter ended March 31, 2020

-Average Annual Total Returns as of December 31, 2021 1 Year 5 Years 10 Years Institutional Shares Before Taxes 29.39% 14.72% 14.14% After Taxes on Distributions 23.97% 11.90% 10.40% After Taxes on Distributions and Sale of Shares 20.51% 11.07% 10.24% Investor Shares Before Taxes 29.09% 14.48% 13.91% Russell Midcap Value Index (reflects no deduction for fees, expenses or taxes) 28.34% 11.22% 13.44% Russell Midcap Index (reflects no deduction for fees, expenses or taxes) 22.58% 15.10% 14.91%
+Average Annual Total Returns as of December 31, 2022 1 Year 5 Years 10 Years Institutional Shares Before Taxes (9.23)% 8.61% 11.20% After Taxes on Distributions (10.14)% 6.65% 7.48% After Taxes on Distributions and Sale of Shares (4.84)% 6.51% 7.84% Investor Shares Before Taxes (9.37)% 8.41% 10.98% Russell Midcap Value Index (reflects no deduction for fees, expenses or taxes) (12.03)% 5.72% 10.11% Russell Midcap Index (reflects no deduction for fees, expenses or taxes) (17.32)% 7.10% 10.96%

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns will depend on your tax situation, may differ from those shown and are not relevant if you hold your shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
 In that case, you may be taxed when you take a distribution from such plan, depending on the type of plan, the circumstances of your distribution and other factors.
 After-tax returns are shown only for Institutional Shares.
 After-tax returns for Investor Shares will vary.
+Returns after taxes on distributions and sale of shares are higher than returns before taxes for certain periods shown because they reflect the tax benefit of capital losses realized on the redemption of shares.